-OH: Well, thank you very much, I’m absolutely thrilled.
+OH: Thank you very much, I’m absolutely thrilled.

 AS: How did you hear the news?

-OH: Well I got a call at about, I think two minutes past five.
+OH: I got a call at about, I think two minutes past five.

 OH: I have to admit I was awake.
 I hadn’t been awake for long, but you know such is life.
 I think I woke at about 4:40 and was wondering whether it was getting too late for it to be this year, but then fortunately the phone rang.

 AS: Gosh, what a thrilling feeling of excitement and relief then, when it came.

 OH: It was, yes it was rather amazing.